planetscale/laravel-example/README.md

 ```

 > Note: `PASSWORD_NAME` represents the name of the username and password being generated.
 You can have multiple credentials for a branch, so this gives you a way to categorize them.

+The default branch created for you is called `main`.

 Take note of the values returned to you, as you won't be able to see them again.